 As soon as you remove the muffins from the oven, brush them with melted Nuttelex and sprinkle with a mix of sugar and spice.

 Makes 12 …. did not last long in my very busy, hungry house!!
 Now I make double batches and freeze 😉

 To make these Coeliac friendly replace the spelt flour with 1 1/4 cup of a gluten free flour mix plus 1 tsp psyllium.

-For a healthier, more filling version, I replace 50g of the spelt flour with 25g of milled rolled oats and 25g of nut/seed meal.
-I also replace the oil with a very well mashed overripe banana, and knock back the sugar to 40g.
+For a healthier, more filling version, I replace 50g of the spelt flour with 50g of nut/seed meal.
+I also replace the oil with a very well mashed medium overripe banana.

 To make these into mini doughnuts you need an appropriate tin, very well greased.

 Place the mixture into a piping bag and pipe the mixture into the tin.

 Cooking a moderate oven for about 8-10 minutes.
 Allow to cool in the tin for a few minutes befoe removing to a wire rack.

 For a spiced doughnut, brush the tops with a melted vegan butter and sprinkle with the same sugar and spice mix as above.